CuberrChen/PointRend-Paddle/README.md

 **SemanticFPN+PointRend Model analysis**：

 - 80000 iter,batch_size=16 for 4 GPUs(4 imgs for per gpu),base_lr=0.01 warmup+poly,**SemanticFPN+PointRend with ResNet101 's best mIOU=78.78 at Cityscaps VAL dataset**.
 ***Note: the reason for adopting this scheme is that the 4 cards 32g environment provided by aistudio allows 1024 × 512 enter the maximum batch_size can't reach 32(paper's setting).
 If the memory is enough / multiple cards are used, the parameters provided by the author are recommended.
 The trained model has a link at the bottom.
-The training code and train_0.log (79.6miou complete training log can be find in output/) have been uploaded to the repo* The project will be published on aistudio, and the link will be provided also soon.
+The training code and train_0.log (79.6miou complete training log can be find in output/) have been uploaded to the repo*

 Refrence:
 - [Paper Official PyTorch](https://github.com/facebookresearch/detectron2/tree/master/projects/PointRend)